David Gibson (photographer)

 David Gibson (1957) is a British street photographer and writer on photography.
 He was a member of the In-Public street photography collective.

-Gibson's books include The Street Photographer's Manual (2014) and 100 Great Street Photographs (2017) / Street Photography: a History in 100 Iconic Images (2019).
-His photography has been published in a number of survey publications on street photography, and exhibited in group exhibitions in Britain (including at the Museum of London, which acquired his work for its permanent collection), at the Museum of the City of New York, and in France, Bangkok and Stockholm.
+Gibson's books include The Street Photographer's Manual (2014) and 100 Great Street Photographs (2017) (also published as Street Photography: a History in 100 Iconic Images).
+His photography has also been published in a number of survey publications on street photography, and exhibited in group exhibitions in Britain (including at the Museum of London, which acquired his work for its permanent collection), at the Museum of the City of New York, and in France, Bangkok and Stockholm.

 Life and work

 Gibson was born in 1957 in Ilford, Essex, UK.
 He worked for several years as a care worker.
 His early published photographs were of the elderly, children and the disabled, in Community Care magazine.

-He completed an MA in Photography: History and Culture at University of the Arts London in 2002.
+Gibson completed an MA in Photography: History and Culture at University of the Arts London in 2002.
+He is a street photographer, a writer on photography, and leads street photography workshops.
 He was one of the earliest photographers to join the In-Public street photography collective, founded by Nick Turpin in 2000.
-As well as his street photography, Gibson also leads street photography workshops.